nickhalterman/cloud_resume_challenge/README.md

 4. Update Route 53 DNS records

   - Opened Route 53 -> Hosted Zones -> nickhalterman.com
-  - Created an A Record
+  - Created an A record
-  - Set it as an Alias Record pointing to the CloudFront distribution
+  - Set it as an Alias record pointing to the CloudFront distribution
   - Saved the record and waited for DNS propagation (about 10-15 minutes)

 5. Verify deployment

-  Once propagation completed, I confirmed:
+  Once propagation was complete, I confirmed:

   - HTTPS lock icon appeared in the browser
   - Root domain resolved correctly